-The key objective of this project is to understand and enhance commercialisation of the conversion of waste plastics (LLDPE, LDPE and HDPE) into high-value wax products through pyrolysis.
+The key objective of this technology is to understand and enhance commercialisation of the conversion of waste plastics (LLDPE, LDPE and HDPE) into high-value wax products through pyrolysis.
 Targeting:

 - Linear Low-Density Polyethylene (LLDPE)